kintsugi/EveWormholeReactionsCalculator/README.txt

 ------------------

 v0.1 Complete!
 Look here for a download link soon.
-Details of the latest version can be viewed on the currently public github repository under https://github.com/KyleDanielSalter/EveWormholeReactionsCalculator
+Details of the latest version can be viewed on the public github repository under https://github.com/KyleDanielSalter/EveWormholeReactionsCalculator

 Documentation
 -------------

 View the project proposal here: https://github.com/KyleDanielSalter/EveWormholeReactionsCalculator/blob/master/projectproposal.txt
-Upon completion of both the source code and documentation this field will be updated.
+Proper documentation of the program and source code is under construction.
-Expected release date: 17/7/14

 Authors
 -------